What is it about successful Forex traders that sets them apart from the rest?

 Now that we’ve covered some of the world’s best Forex traders, let’s discuss the nine attributes they share.

 Before the emails start pouring in, let me explain…

 No Forex trader is without losses.
-But there’s a distinct difference between how the beginning trader loses and how the successful Forex trader loses.
+But there’s a distinct difference between how the beginning trader loses and how the best Forex traders lose.